ChaoticTrials/SkyblockBuilder/README.md

 Use the `/skyblock teams create <name>` command to generate a team with the given name.
 If no name if provided, a random name will be generated.

+Alternatively (good for servers) you can use `/skyblock teams createAndJoin <name>` to create the team and join it.

 ### Deleting teams
 Use the `/skyblock teams delete <name>` to delete the team with the given name.
 WARNING!
 This cannot be undone.
 The island will still exist but you can't re-bind a new team to that island.
+If users are in the team, they will be teleported to spawn after dropping all their items.

 ### Clearing teams
 Because teams can be empty, you can "clear" all islands.
 If you use `/skyblock teams clear <name>`, all empty teams will be deleted